wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 #### Reboot the system post upgrade

-- Reboot StudioWorkspace and AppDeployment instances
+- Reboot StudioWorkspace and AppDeployment Instances
-- Once it is done you have to reboot your platform instance after upgrading OS in that instance
+- Once it is done you have to reboot your platform Instance after upgrading OS in that Instance

 ## Start WME Setup

-- After the rebooting the platform instance, the config wizard will automatically start the WME setup, you can verify the startup process through CW portal and can use the setup post startup process
+- After the rebooting the platform Instance, the config wizard will automatically start the WME setup, you can verify the startup process through CW portal and can use the setup post start up process

-## Add StudioWorkspace/AppDeployment instances from launchpad
+## Add StudioWorkspace/AppDeployment Instances from launchpad

-- For adding Developer instance you can refer [WME Add Developer Capacity](/learn/on-premise/configure/add-dev-capacity)
+- For adding Developer Instance you can refer [WME Add Developer Capacity](/learn/on-premise/configure/add-dev-capacity)
-- Similarly, for AppDeployment instances you can refer [WME Add Apps Capacity](/learn/on-premise/configure/add-apps-capacity)
+- Similarly, for AppDeployment Instances you can refer [WME Add Apps Capacity](/learn/on-premise/configure/add-apps-capacity)